IBM/dbb/Pipeline/PublishSharedInterfaces/README.md

-# Sample Script to Publish Interfaces to Git Repository for Shared Interfaces
+# Sample Script to publish shared interfaces to a central Git Repository

 In our publication about managing the build scope across multiple repositories ([Managing the build scope in IBM DBB builds with IBM zAppBuild](https://www.ibm.com/support/pages/node/6381788)), a scenario is described, which publishes shared interfaces to a central Git repository.

 These sample scripts are intended to provide guidance how-to implement this strategy.
 Overview of provided scripts:
-- ```PublicCopy.groovy``` is a new language script for [zAppBuild](https://github.com/IBM/dbb-zappbuild) to identify shared copybooks in the DBB BuildReport.json
+- ```PublicCopybook.groovy``` is a new language script for [zAppBuild](https://github.com/IBM/dbb-zappbuild) to identify shared copybooks in the DBB BuildReport.json.
+It can also be used to build a language script for PLI includes or ASM macros.
 - ```PublishPublicInterfaces.groovy``` is a build post-processing script, which
   - parses the *BuildReport.json* in the supplied working dir and extracts the entries of **PublicCopy** with deploy type _PublicCopy_
   - Copies the modified files to the location of the Git repository for the shared interfaces